waffle-iron/generator-zumata-npm/README.md

-# generator-whitelabel-custom-npm-package
+# generator-zumata-npm

-> Generator to create template for whitelabel's custom NPM package
+> Generator to create template for any NPM package/ project

 [![NPM][nodei-image]][nodei-url]